 *This post does not contain any affiliate links & contains 100% of my honest opinion.*

-Hey friends, long time no see!
+Hey bumblebee, long time no see!
 It’s nice to be writing about something that fills my heart up with so much happiness again.
 I finally took the plunge and added solo traveler to my extensive list of titles.
 Thanks to two amazing people I’m so lucky to connect with; Marley and Mbalenhle, I was so inspired to start seeing the world through my own eyes.

 About a month ago, while sitting in discontent at work, I decided to reserve an Airbnb for a few days somewhere I’ve never been before.
 While the spontaneity was so thrilling, the idea of comfort and safety lingered in my mind so I chose somewhere just far enough away from home for it to be a trip, a place I had never been before but heard so much: Pittsburgh, Pennsylvania.